iot-edge-foundation/iot-edge-beerlift/README.md

 }
 ```

-It flashes the LED at the markted slot.
+It flashes the LED at the markted slot while all other LEDs are shutdown.

 Response: